 Those who leave do struggle to find their way outside the community and are often uncomfortable in other churches.
 My own experiences have mirrored that and to some extent this site has been written to work through this process.
 I find it helpful to write my thoughts out and others have expressed thanks to me for doing so.
 I believe this is due to the mindset that those brought up in the movement develop.
 I have also set up a support group for former members, the Out of Fellowship Christadelphian Support Group and wrote an exploratory guide to help those who have left, whatever the reason.

 To some degree being a Christadelphian has shaped and has partly made me whom I am.
 I see no point fighting that, instead I use it as a base to develop my worldview from.
 I therefore correspond freely with Christadelphians, former Christadelphians and people from similar religious movements such as the Jehovah’s Witnesses.
 I’ve also broadened my worldview so I am able to work more freely with people who think very differently to how I do.
-What matters more to me now is treating people well and I value friendship which isn’t dependant on others thinking exactly the same as I do.
+What matters more to me now is treating people well and I value friendship which isn’t dependent on others thinking exactly the same as I do.

 I am a Christian whom Jesus formed a personal relationship with when I was a child, and He has taught me and guided me ever since without once letting me down.

 I was also raised in very conservative Christadelphian ecclesia that eulogised Doctor John Thomas and his book entitled ‘Elpis Israel.’
 As a child I wondered whether he was worth all that praise, so I searched out the history of the Christadelphians and its pioneer founder.
 I was eager to compare the Root of Christianity with the root of Christadelphianism.
 As part of that research I avidly read ‘Elpis Israel’ from cover-to-cover and discovered John Thomas had played fast and loose with the first and last books of the Bible.
 Here are a couple of examples: